Born to Run (Lost): On the Island

-Charlie Pace (Dominic Monaghan) and Kate discuss the fame that awaits them if and when they are rescued, and this disturbs Kate.
+Charlie Pace (Dominic Monaghan) and Claire discuss the fame that awaits them if and when they are rescued.
 A survivor named Dr. Leslie Arzt (Daniel Roebuck), a science teacher, suddenly announces that the monsoon season is coming, where the winds go south, and that they have to go north to reach shipping lanes.
 He also exclaims that the raft must leave immediately so the forces of nature won't turn against them.
 This hits everyone hard.
 Thus, Michael Dawson (Harold Perrineau) hurries to finish the raft, and Kate seeks a spot.
 Michael refuses, reiterating the fact that all places have already been booked.
 After a conversation with Sawyer (Josh Holloway), however, he reconsiders, reasoning in spite of their deal that Sawyer has little grasp on the art of sailing and will be of little assistance once the voyage is underway.
 Sawyer storms off to confront Kate, whom he rightly perceives as his biggest threat, telling her that he knows why she wants to be on the raft: she wants to escape capture from authorities in the outside world.

 Sayid Jarrah (Naveen Andrews) and Jack Shephard (Matthew Fox) meet John Locke (Terry O'Quinn) at the hatch.
 Surprised at what he finds there, Jack asks Locke why he failed to tell anyone about it.
 There follows a brief confrontation between the two leaders, after which Jack states his belief that the hatch ought to be opened.
 This prompts a furiously nervous response from Sayid, who fears its content, and who actually brought Jack along to dissuade Locke from the idea, but the matter is left unsettled.

 Michael suddenly becomes ill while working with Jin (Daniel Dae Kim).
 Having returned from the hatch, and summoned by an urgent Kate, Jack examines him and searches for the cause of the illness.
 He eventually discovers some partially dissolved drugs in a water bottle from which Michael has been drinking.
 Upon learning of this, the afflicted immediately suspects Sawyer, but, in short order, Kate also is suspected, leading Jack to confront her about it.
 She denies any involvement, apparently offended that Jack should think her capable of such a thing.
 Walt Lloyd (Malcolm David Kelley), meanwhile, assures Locke that he is not responsible either, fearing that he suspects him after his earlier sabotage of the raft.
-When Locke touches his arm to assure him that his fears are unfounded, Walt becomes frightened and, despite having no prior knowledge of it, begs Locke not to open "it"; that is, the hatch.
+When Locke touches his arm to assure him that his fears are unfounded, Walt becomes frightened and, despite having no prior knowledge of it, begs Locke not to open "it"; presumably, the hatch.